chadhansonsr/Data-Structures-Project/p4_explanation.md

-Both time and space complexity for this algorithm is O(n) since both are linearly dependent on the size of the users and groups.
+Both the time and space complexity for this algorithm is O(n) since both are linearly dependent on the size of the users and groups.